-Every year, the most iconic venues in the United States are set up to test all parts of a golfer’s game, no matter where the championship is held.
-The 2020 venue, Winged Foot Golf Club, will carry on this tradition with its West Course set up to present challenging conditions that make scoring difficult.
+Every year, the most iconic venues in the United States are set up to challenge all parts of a golfer’s game, no matter where the U.S. Open is held.
 Rolex Testimonees Jack Nicklaus, Gary Player, Tom Watson, Tiger Woods and Brooks Koepka are among the champions to have risen to the occasion at this revered event.
-At this tournament, accuracy is everything, making Rolex, Official Timekeeper since 1980, a perfect partner.
+Accuracy is everything at this championship, making Rolex, Official Timekeeper since 1980, a perfect partner.

 With victory at the Masters Tournament in 2013 and 18 top-10 finishes in the Majors, Adam Scott has experienced his share of success on the PGA TOUR®.

 Twenty years ago, Tiger Woods won the first of three U.S. Open titles.
 At the 100th edition, he finished on 12 under par, 15 strokes ahead of his nearest rivals at Pebble Beach; it remains the largest margin of victory in any of the four Majors.
 The triumph heralded the ‘Tiger Slam’, with Woods adding the PGA Championship and The Open in 2000, and the Masters the following year to become the only player to win four consecutive Majors.
 His other U.S. Open victories came at Bethpage Black in 2002 and six years later at Torrey Pines, where he prevailed despite injuries, testimony to his unwavering resolve.